 Giles Ji Ungpakorn (in the U.K.)

-Jonathan Head (case appears to have been dropped)
+Jonathan Head (case dropped)

 Jakrapob Penkair (case reportedly dropped in mid-2012)